-Objective 1.2: Implement the Talent Railroad District Master Plan, which envisions development of housing, mixed-use residential, and public facilities such as streets necessary to service development of the District.
+Objective 1.2: Revise and implement the Talent Railroad District Master Plan to make this land available for development.
+The Master Plan envisions development of housing, mixed-use residential, and public facilities such as streets necessary to service development of the District.